scope-lab-vu/deep-nn-car/README.md

 2) **Live stream mode**: This modes allows us to relay images taken by the car as a video stream to the laptop.
 In addition we have live plotting of speed, steering and 2D position of the car.
 3) **Autonomous mode**: The trained CNN model is used to predict the steering, and speed can be controlled by a PID controller.
 Alternatively we have introduced different simplex strategies (AM-Simplex, RL-Simplex) which can be used to drive the car autonomously.

-# Important Links

-Components and assembly of DeepNNCar can be found at: [Components and Assembly](https://github.com/scope-lab-vu/deep-nn-car/wiki/Components-and-Assembly)

-Configuring the server and client setup for DeepNNCar can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)

-Some Safety features implemented on DeepNNCar are discussed in: [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)

-Some common errors we encountered during our experiments is discussed in [Troubleshooting common errors](https://github.com/scope-lab-vu/deep-nn-car/wiki/Troubleshooting)

 # Sensors and Actuations

 **Sensors**